-If you’re depressed, there’s a good chance antidepressants and talk therapy will give your life new meaning.
+If you’re depressed, there’s a good chance that antidepressants and talk therapy will give your life new meaning.
 But when your depression is severe, these methods may not be enough.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy